 Your baby is born with stores of vitamin D from you.
 Infants deplete their vitamin D stores from birth by approximately eight weeks of age.
 Breastmilk is naturally low in vitamin D, and infant formula manufacturers fortify their products with vitamin D. Supplementing with higher doses of vitamin D will increase the vitamin D in your breastmilk.
 A small study on breastfeeding mothers found that a maternal intake of 4000 IU/d could substantially improve maternal and neonatal nutritional vitamin D status.
 As always, run any supplements by your doctor or midwife.

 Tips for Sun Safety

-You should be using at least SPF 30 and a broad-spectrum sunscreen.
-You should apply it 15 minutes before going outdoors.
-It is easy to forget or miss spots like the tops of your feet and your ears.
-You need to reapply all sunscreen, regardless of SPF, every two hours or after going in the water or sweating.
-Use a liberal amount, and you need about one ounce (a shot glass full) to cover your whole body.
-To prevent signs of aging, dermatologists recommend applying an SPF to your face every single day.
-This stands even if you are planning to be indoors since UVA rays penetrate through glass.
+You should apply broad-spectrum sunscreen with at least SPF 30 15 minutes before going outdoors.
+It is easy to forget or miss spots like the tops of your feet and ears.
+Use a liberal amount; you need about one ounce (a shot glass full) to cover your whole body.
+Regardless of SPF, you need to reapply all sunscreen every two hours or after going in the water or sweating.
+To prevent signs of aging, dermatologists recommend applying an SPF to your face daily.
+This recommendation stands even if you plan to be indoors since UVA rays penetrate through glass.